Pope ends Africa tour with mosque visit in besieged Muslim enclave

 Imam Naibi has called PK5 "an open-air prison", but on Monday he struck a optimistic tone.

-"The relationship between our Christian brothers and sisters and ourselves is so deep that no manoeuvre seeking to undermine it will succeed," he told the pope.
+"The relationship between our Christian brothers and sisters and ourselves is so deep that no maneuver seeking to undermine it will succeed," he told the pope.

 "The Christians and Muslims of this country are obliged to live together and love each other."